: one that serves as an inspiration, model, or guide

-The literal, albeit archaic, meaning of "lodestar" is "a star that leads or guides" and it is a term that has been used especially in reference to the North Star.
-(The first half of the word derives from the Middle English word "lode," meaning "course.")
+The literal, albeit archaic, meaning of lodestar is "a star that leads or guides," and it is a term that has been used especially in reference to the North Star.
+(The first half of the word derives from the Middle English word lode, meaning "course.")
 Both the literal and the figurative sense ("an inspiration or guide") date back to the 14th century, the time of Geoffrey Chaucer.
-The literal sense fell out of use in the 17th century, and so, for a while, did the figurative sense-but it appeared again 170 years later, when Sir Walter Scott used it in his 1813 poem The Bridal of Triermain.
+The literal sense fell out of use in the 17th century for the most part, and so, for a while, did the figurative sense—but it appeared again 170 years later, when Sir Walter Scott used it in his 1813 poem The Bridal of Triermain.

 Test Your Vocabulary with M-W Quizzes

 Test Your Vocabulary